geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-12-01/meeting-transcript.md

 Cool.
 Okay.

 ##### **Geohot** [[00:13:28](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=808)]
 I'll HVC decode.
-Yeah, so I merged...
+Yeah, so I merged..

 ##### **Nimlgen** [[00:13:43](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=823)]
 So, I merged the minimal HVC decoder for NV.
-So, it's pretty slow without...
+So, it's pretty slow without..
 Because it's not jitted.
 Right now.
 So, the whole time is in scheduling right now.

 ##### **Geohot** [[00:14:00](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=840)]
-What is...
-Why is it...
+What is..
+Why is it..
 I mean, we kind of need like a framework to deal with these kind of things.
 It's the same as the copy engine, right?

 ##### **Geohot** [[00:14:09](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=849)]
 Kind of, yeah.
-I mean...
+I mean..

 ##### **Nimlgen** [[00:14:20](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=860)]
 Yeah, it's not that hard to make the jit.
 The only problem is that actually, we need to clone after each jit right now.
 So, that's also kind of slow.
 Or one wasteful copy.
-And it'll...
+And it'll..
 And, like, it has variable-sized inputs to the jit.
 Because the jit is a variable-sized input.
 In buffer, different sizes.
 Like, a chunk is different sized.

 ##### **Geohot** [[00:14:51](https://www.youtube.com/watch?v=S7w_cqqW8BM&t=891)]
 Yeah.
 So, the way that I would deal with that is I would just pass the entire video into the jit and then put the offset and size in a variable.